messman/ts-webpack-builder/ts-webpack-builder/README.md

 ```
 You can pass in any arguments there as well.

+Notes on the CLI:
-The CLI does not require you to pass in an `absoluteRoot` property.
-It can use a babel config file.
+- The CLI does not require you to pass in an `absoluteRoot` property.
+- There is a CLI options to specify a path to a babel config file.
+- The CLI will automatically look for a file in your project called `tswb.js` that can contain build options.
+This file can specify one object of build options or a dictionary.

+See the test area for examples.

 ## Development

 Typical steps are:
 - Make a change, save, then call `npm start` in the root of this project to do the webpack build and the CLI build.
-- `cd test` to go into the test.
+- `cd ../test` to go into the test.
 - Run the tests (see the `test` README)

 There are some times where you may need to delete the `ts-webpack-builder` folder in `node_modules` in `test`, then re-link, like after you've installed something new.